Skip to Content

 Step 6:

-Eat as it is or serve with some vegan-friendly vanilla ice cream.
+Eat as it is or serve with some dairy-free vanilla ice cream.

 I’d also highly recommend doubling the recipe quantities for a more indulgent dessert, although the basic recipe is perfect for a mini treat.